 Ginza seems to have upscale clothing outlets on every corner.
 Additionally, you’ll find a number of Michelin-starred establishments, the peak of Tokyo fine dining.
-Go a bit further.
-The nicest spots to visit in Ginza are on the other side, tucked away in dimly lit little passageways.
+Don’t let this fool you into thinking Ginza is inaccessible, though.
+Go a bit further, and the nicest spots to visit will reveal themselves, tucked away in dimly lit little passageways.
 Everything is available, from little gift shops to typical izakaya (Japanese bars).

-The central Tokyo neighbourhood of Akihabara, also known as Akiba after a previous local temple, is well known for its abundance of electronics stores and has come to be known as the hub of the otaku (die-hard fan) culture in Japan.
+The central Tokyo neighbourhood of Akihabara, also known as “electric town,” is well known for its abundance of electronics stores and has come to be known as the hub of the otaku (die-hard fan) culture in Japan.